MySmile/sfchat/docs/source/Task queue.rst

 Task queue
 **********

-Tasks that should run on background with configure scheduler.
-Removes all chats, which are status "closed" plus set as "closed" all chats with more than 24 hours lifetime.
+Task runs on background with configure scheduler.
+It removes all chats with status "closed" and marks "closed" all chats with more than 24 hours lifetime.

-To use the `cron <https://en.wikipedia.org/wiki/Cron>`_ as scheduler do the following: run command *crontab -e* and add line::
+To configure `cron <https://en.wikipedia.org/wiki/Cron>`_ please: run command *crontab -e* and add line::

   15 18 * * *     absolute-path/python3 -W ignore absolute-path/manage.py clearchats

-The command *clearchats* will be invoked every day in 18:15
+substituting ``absolute-path`` to python3 interpreter.
+The command ``clearchats`` will be invoked every day in 18:15.

 .. _Chat_termination: